spacechase0/StardewValleyMods/SpaceCore/docs/README.md

     * Generally, you create a `RootElement` that you put everything under, and set the `RootElement`s local position to where your window starts.
     * Every element has a local position, which offsets it from its parent's global position.
     * This is the same UI framework that GMCM uses.
+* ExtEngine - scripting in content packs
+    * TODO: Document this once it is more complete
+* Vanilla Asset Expansions
+    * Objects - These are in the asset `spacechase0.SpaceCore/ObjectExtensionData`, which is a dictionary with the key being an object's unqualified item ID, and an object containing the following fields:
+        * `CategoryTextOverride` - string, default null
+        * `CategoryColorOverride` - same format as Json Assets colors, default null
+        * `HideFromShippingCollection` - true/false, default false
+        * `CanBeTrashed` - true/false, also prevents dropping, default true
+        * `CanBeGifted` - true/false, default true
+        * `CanBeShipped` - true/false, default true
+        * `EatenHealthRestoredOverride` - integer, override how much health is restored on eating this item, default null (use vanilla method of calculation)
+        * `EatenStaminaRestoredOverride` - integer, override how much stamina is restored on eating this item, default null (use vanilla method of calculation)
+    * Weapons - Stored in the `CustomFields` on the weapon data asset object:
+        * `CanBeTrashed` - true/false, also prevents dropping, default true
 * Some other things that will remain undocumented because they will be removed soon.

 ## Compatibility